adipadi12/Unity-Learning/README.md

 # Unity-Learning
-Learning through making games and the catlike coding tutorials
+Learning C++ DSA through Striver's A-Z list and I'm too lazy to change the name of th repository lol